-Galectins have been defined as a family of proteins sharing two main characteristics: a binding affinity for β-galactosides and a significant similarity in the carbohydrate-recognition domain (CRD) [7].
-The first member of this family described was Galectin-1, which is isolated as homodimers composed of two identical CRD subunits [8].
-Since then, the Galectin family has had a growing number of members, but only Galectin (Gal)-1–4, Gal-7–10, Gal-12, and Gal-13 are known to be present in humans [9].
-Similar to Gal-1, Gal-7 typically occurs in homodimers, while Gal-3 is the only Galectin characterized chimeric protein known to form higher order oligomers [10,11].
-In several cancer types, Galectins are known to affect tumor growth, metastasis, angiogenesis, cell migration, as well as tumor invasiveness and progression, and are therefore very likely to show a prognostic value for patients’ survival [9,12].
+Galectins belong to a family of proteins sharing two main characteristics: binding affinity for β-galactosides and significant similarity in the carbohydrate-recognition domain (CRD)7.
+The first member of this family to be described was galectin (Gal)-1, which can be isolated as a homodimer comprising two identical CRD subunits8.
+Since then, a growing number of galectin family members have been identified, but Gal-1–4, Gal-7–10, Gal-12, and Gal-13 are known to be present in humans9.
+Similar to Gal-1, Gal-7 typically occurs as a homodimer, while Gal-3 is the only galectin characterized as a chimeric protein that is known to form higher order oligomers10,11.
+In several types of cancer, galectins are known to affect tumour growth, metastasis, angiogenesis, cell migration, invasiveness, and progression, and they are therefore good candidates for proteins with prognostic value for patient survival9,12.

-The role of Galectin-1 in cancer has been studied by various groups, and several papers already exist on this topic.
-For patients’ sera and ovarian cancer tissue, it has been shown that a combination of CA-125 and Galectin-1 serves as a possible two-marker combination for preoperative discrimination of benign and malignant ovarian masses [13].
-Also, patients suffering from metastatic epithelial ovarian cancer were observed to show higher serum Gal-1 levels than those with non- metastatic type.
-Elevated peritumoral stroma staining of Gal-1 was shown to occur in advanced stages of epithelial ovarian cancer and is also connected with poorer progression-free survival in univariate analysis [14].
-However, these results have not yet been reproduced for overall survival or confirmed by multivariate analysis [15].
-Due to this, the possibility of Gal-1 as an independent prognostic marker in ovarian cancer still needs to be further investigated.
+The role of Gal-1 in cancer has been studied by various groups.
+In patient sera and ovarian cancer tissues, it has been shown that a combination of CA-125 and Gal-1 serves as a possible two-marker combination for the preoperative discrimination of benign and malignant ovarian masses13.
+In addition, patients suffering from metastatic epithelial ovarian cancer were observed to exhibit higher serum Gal-1 levels than those with non- metastatic cancer.
+Elevated Gal-1 staining of the peritumoural stroma was shown to occur in advanced stages of epithelial ovarian cancer and is also associated with reduced progression-free survival in univariate analysis14.
+However, these results have not yet been reproduced for overall survival or confirmed by multivariate analysis15.
+Thus, the potential of Gal-1 as an independent prognostic marker in ovarian cancer requires further investigation.

-High cytoplasmic Galectin-3 expression has been suggested as a negative prognostic factor, as it was shown to correlate with shorter progression-free survival in ovarian cancer [16].
-However, in another study, Gal-3 expression did not correlate to reduced overall survival, but a cytoplasmic staining pattern was associated with poor outcome when compared to patterns including nuclear staining [17].
-Although Gal-3 staining in nucleus and stroma has been observed, their influence on overall survival still maintains elusive.
-Galectin-7 has been proposed to serve as negative prognostic factor in ovarian cancer by two independent groups.
-In both studies, its influence on progression-free survival and overall survival has been confirmed by univariate and multivariate analysis [16,18].
-Yet, there is further disagreement whether Gal-7 staining occurs predominantly in the nucleus or the cytoplasm.
-Also, it remains unknown if there is a correlation between expressions of different Galectins in ovarian cancer, and there is a desperate need for comprehensive studies of various Galectins on a representative ovarian cancer panel.
-Therefore, in this study, we investigated the prognostic influence of Gal-1, -3, and -7 in patients with epithelial ovarian cancer and analyzed correlations to each other and to clinical and pathological parameters.
-We hypothesize that Gal-1, -3, and -7 are prognostic for overall survival in ovarian cancer patients, dependent of the localization of the Galectin expression.
+High cytoplasmic Gal-3 expression has been suggested as a negative prognostic factor, as it was shown to correlate with reduced progression-free survival in ovarian cancer16.
+However, in another study, Gal-3 expression did not correlate with reduced overall survival, though a cytoplasmic staining pattern was associated with poor outcome when compared to patterns including nuclear staining17.
+Although Gal-3 staining has been observed in the nucleus and stroma, its influence on overall survival remains unclear.

+Finally, Gal-7 has been proposed by two independent groups to serve as a negative prognostic factor in ovarian cancer.
+In both studies, its influence on progression-free survival and overall survival was confirmed by univariate and multivariate analysis16,18.
+However, disagreement remains regarding whether Gal-7 staining occurs predominantly in the nucleus or the cytoplasm.
+In addition, it is currently unknown whether the expressions of different galectins are correlated in ovarian cancer, and there is a critical need for a comprehensive study of various galectins in a representative ovarian cancer panel.
+Therefore, in this study, we investigated the prognostic value of Gal-1, -3, and -7 in patients with epithelial ovarian cancer and analysed correlations among the expression patterns of the three proteins as well as with clinical and pathological parameters.
+Our results suggest that Gal-1, -3, and -7 are localization-dependent prognostic factors for overall survival in ovarian cancer patients.

-2. Results
+Results

-2.1.
-Gal-1 Tumor and Stroma Staining Is Negative Prognostic for Overall Survival
+Gal-1 tumour and stromal staining is a negative prognostic indicator of overall survival